 Improved customer satisfaction – A smoother checkout process can satisfy customers more with their purchase experience.

-Increased customer retention - A positive checkout experience can lead to increased customer retention and repeat business.
+Increased customer retention – A positive checkout experience can increase customer retention and repeat business.

 Steps to perform while doing checkout optimization

-Here are some key points that need to be performed whenever you optimize the checkout page and process.
+Here are some key points to be performed whenever you optimize the checkout page and process.

 One main reason customers abandon carts is the complex and long checkout process.
 The goal is to make it as easy and make the checkout process faster, reducing the number of steps involved and providing clear instructions along the way.